cryptopunksnotdead/punks.journal/csv-types.md

 Of course if you're looking on the bright side - you might say:
 Always adding converters with an field index are left as an exercise for the library user, that is, YOU :-).
-Has any told you so yet?
+Did anyone tell you so?

 So "the right way" is (simply)